Progress in developing a hybrid deep learning algorithm for identifying and locating primary vertices: Summary and Conclusions

 Two physics insights/hypotheses underly our current approach to developing hybrid deep learning algorithms for identifying and locating primary vertices.
 First, tracks from primary vertices pass close enough to the beamline that each can be characterized by its {\tt poca-ellipsoid}.
 Second, the sparse three-dimensional information encoded in these ellipsoids can be transformed to rich, one-dimensional KDEs that can, in turn, serve as input feature sets for relatively simple deep neural networks.
 These can be trained on large samples of simulated events (hundreds of thousands) to produce one-dimensional histograms that can be processed by traditional, heuristic algorithms to extract information for the next stage of event reconstruction and classification.

 Our specific algorithms are being designed for use in LHCb with its Run 3 detector.
 As the salient characteristics exist in the ATLAS and CMS experiments, as well, appropriately modified versions might work for them.
 A heuristic ATLAS vertexing algorithm~\cite{ATLAS:2019jmx, Sanderswood:2019rta}, already uses some conceptually similar ideas, as does an algorithm~\cite{Bocci:2020pmi} designed for the CMS detector, upgraded for operation in the high luminosity LHC era.
-As usual, the devil is in the details.
 Developing and deploying machine learning inference engines that are highly performant and satisfy computing system constraints requires sustained effort.
 The results reported here should encourage work focussed on using deep neural networks for identifying vertices in high energy physics experiments.